Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 Economics:

-• LTV: 3-5x vs. one-time purchase
+• LTV: 3 to 5x vs. one time purchase

-• Churn: 8-15% monthly without optimization; 3-6% with proper flows
+• Churn: 8 to 15% monthly without optimization; 3 to 6% with proper flows

-• Break-even: Month 3 (accounting for acquisition cost)
+• Break even: Month 3 (accounting for acquisition cost)

 Key structural decisions: